AFathi/NotchToolkit/README.md

 check [**NotchToolbar Options**](#notchtoolbar-options) and [**More Options**](#more-options) for more details.

 ## Example Project
-To try the example project, simply download this repo then open `NotchToolkit-Example.xcworkspace` project file.
+To try the example project, simply download this repo then open `NotchToolkit-Example.xcworkspace` project file, found in the `Example` folder.

 ## Installation
 ### CocoaPods